tangentsoft/pidp8i/doc/os8-combined-kit.md

 before applying `FPAT.BN`.
 We build from source, and have the patch so this is not an issue.

-### Missing Patches that were fixed:

-`BASIC.UF-31.5.1 M`, a mandatory patch, was expected to have been integrated into the source.
-The sources that "built binaries that matched the Combined Kit Binary Floppies did not contain it. `BASIC.UF` can't work without this patch because page zero literals in `BRTS` are adjusted to match.
-This patch has been incorporated into the `UF.PA` source.

-### TODO:
+### Applied Patches:

-Scope the work of applying 17 patches either in source or binary form.

-Bench check to see if source changes were made for:
+The Combined Kit sources were obtained from Lee Nichols who built them and verified that the built binaries matched a Combined Kit binary distribution he had.
+When the patches applied to the V3D distribution were reviewed, some patches dated later than the documented "through June 1979" application date were discovered **not** to have been applied.
+Interpreting this state of affairs has been guided by pragmatism:

+1. How could the documented release date of March 1979 include patches appearing in the June/July 1979 PDP-8 Digital Software News?
+Probably impossible.
+2. Was the software development team 100% accurate in their application of patches?
+Probably not.
+3. Is the statement "matches the binary distribution" from Lee credible?
+Probably yes.
+4. Is it worth the extra work to hand-integrate patches into source as meticulously as Lee did with the patches he did integrate, when we have proven binary patches and a pre-existing automated patch application infrastructure?
+Probably not.

+Therefore, the following patches are applied using the same mechanism used for the V3D distribution:

-OS/8 V3D patches: 3 need work
+OS/8 V3D patches:

-`CREF 21.15.1 M` Needs to be applied.
-Apr/May 1978.
-Should have been in source.
+`CREF 21.15.1 M` Apr/May 1978.
+Required update to apply to `CREF V5B`.
-`CREF 21.15.2 M` Needs to be applied.
-Feb/Mar 1980.
+`CREF 21.15.2 M` Feb/Mar 1980.
-`ABSLDR 21.29.1 M` is needed.
-(After much research.)
-Dec 1979/Jan 1980.
+`ABSLDR 21.29.1 M` Dec 1979/Jan 1980 -- Determined necessary after much research.
+See below.

 OS/8 Extension Kit V3D patches: 11 need work.